danpascoe/Rubiks-Cube/Readme.txt

 Rubik's Cube Coding Exercise
 Daniel Pascoe

 My submission contains both a compiled version of the application and the solution.
+You can find the compiled application here: /Application/RubiksCube.exe

 I built the project using Visual Studio 2022 Community edition using C# .NET 7.0.

 Once running, the application requires an input from the user.